 Penalties for solicitation in Minnesota can vary widely, but maximum penalties may include:

 - Life-long sex offender registration

-Penalties will escalate as charges escalate due to circumstances regarding your arrest, such as the age of the person solicited, location of solicitation, and whether or not a violent crime or another sex crime occurred concurrently.
-In any situation, you should call (612) 444-5020 to connect with Caplan & Tamburino Law Firm and our Minneapolis sex crime attorneys as soon as possible.
+Penalties will also escalate depending on the specific circumstances of your arrest.
+When determining your charges, prosecutors will consider additional factors such as the age of the person solicited, the location of solicitation, and whether or not aviolent crime or another sex crime occurred concurrently.

 - We are led by former prosecutors with unparalleled insight.

 - We have successfully represented thousands of clients and hundreds of jury trials.

 - We have decades of combined legal experience to put to use for each case.

 - We make ourselves available to clients around-the-clock.

 If you have been arrested for solicitation in Minnesota, it is imperative that you act quickly to get started on your defense.
 The prosecution is undoubtedly not resting and working on a way to put you behind bars, even if you know you are innocent of the criminal charges.
 Whatever your unique situation, you are still entitled to a fair defense under the Constitution – and our experienced team can provide that for you.

 Call (612) 444-5020 to speak with a Minneapolis solicitation defense lawyer today.